JianmingChen/FaceRecognition/README.md

 # User Simple Selfie Register

-This is a SwifUI-Based iOS application designed to register users with a photo and display clinet details in a list view.
-The app includes login functionality, client list view with sorting and searching, and detailed client information with customizable statuses.
+This is a SwiftUI-Based iOS application designed to register users with a photo and display client details in a list view.
+The app includes login functionality, client list view with sorting and searching, detailed client information with customizable statuses, and a new face recognition feature for enhanced client filtering.
 ## Features
 - **Login Page**: User can log in with an email and password
 - **Client List View**: Displays a list of clients with their photo, name, and address.
 User can sort by first name, last name, or unit number and search by name or address.